dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 ## Code available

+System requirement: Ubuntu 16.04
+R version: 4.3.1

 **Notes:** We highly recommend creating a separate conda environment to manage the following software tools.

 ### Envs

+The install time should be around 30 mins.

 Mandatory software: